-Things were no better by 1638, when the local minister claimed, no doubt with a degree of exaggeration, that 'there are eleven hundred houses, being half the parish, which receive alms'.
-11 In 1655 the vestry lamented that they 'hath bine Continually very Much Surcharged and over burdened wth miserable pore People, and hundreds of pore distressed Children & orphanes, the number of whom is now much more than euer Increased'.
-12 And the long lists of those unable to pay their taxes at the end of the seventeenth century - variously described as poor, very poor and even miserably poor 13 - reveal that such people were an enduring feature of St Botolph's population.
+Things were no better by 1655, when the vestry lamented that they 'hath bine Continually very Much Surcharged and over burdened wth miserable pore People, and hundreds of pore distressed Children & orphanes, the number of whom is now much more than euer Increased'.
+And the long lists of those unable to pay their taxes at the end of the seventeenth century - variously described as poor, very poor and even miserably poor 12 - reveal that such people were an enduring feature of St Botolph's population.

 Clearly, however, not everyone in the area can be labelled either wealthy or poor, and the parish also contained many tradesmen and those of other professions.
-An early seventeenth-century list of inhabitants included 'carpenters bricklaiers, plaisterers coopers, smiths butchers, Chandlers keep[er]s of sylk mylls, Priests schoolmrs, victulers brokers & Diuers officers to ye Kinges Matie, & ye Cittie'.
-14 At the beginning of our period, Houndsditch was noted for its tallow chandlers and gunfounders, trades that eventually gave way to textile manufacture (particularly silk weaving), to tailoring, and to the brokers who dealt in old clothes and other second hand items and were to be a distinctive feature of this district into the twentieth century.
-15 Meanwhile, East Smithfield was dominated by the great brewhouses on the river frontage (a feature which appears to have emerged in the fifteenth century), by mariners and to some extent by the timber trade.16
+An early seventeenth century list of inhabitants included 'carpenters bricklaiers, plaisterers coopers, smiths butchers, Chandlers keep[er]s of sylk mylls, Priests schoolmrs, victulers brokers & Diuers officers to ye Kinges Matie, & ye Cittie'.
+At the beginning of our period, Houndsditch was noted for its tallow chandlers and gunfounders, trades that eventually gave way to textile manufacture (particularly silk weaving), to tailoring, and to the brokers who dealt in old clothes and other second hand items and were to be a distinctive feature of this district into the twentieth century.
+14 Meanwhile, East Smithfield was dominated by the great brewhouses on the river frontage (a feature which appears to have emerged in the fifteenth century), by mariners and to some extent by the timber trade.
+15

 In another association with modern perceptions of the parish, St Botolph's was already home to a number of immigrant groups.
 There are references to a number of black individuals in the burial registers from the late sixteenth century onwards, such as 'Suzanna Pearis a blackamoore tenant to John Despinois' and 'John Come quicke a Blacke-Moore so named, servant to Thomas Love', and also to 'James (an Indian) servant to Mr James Duppa'.
-This residents also included a number of wealthy Dutch merchants, no doubt attracted by its close proximity to both the Thames and the Dutch church at Austin Friars, though I think we can safely assume that 'Hendrick Sturman a Dutchman who dyed in the streete ... in his drunkennesse' had not recently left a church.
-Occasional references to Jewish residents are also found in the records, and in this respect it is again probably significant that the first synagogue in Britain opened just outside the parish boundary in St Katherine Creechurch at the beginning of the eighteenth century.
+Its residents also included a number of wealthy Dutch merchants, no doubt attracted by its close proximity to both the Thames and the Dutch church at Austin Friars, though I think we can safely assume that 'Hendrick Sturman a Dutchman who dyed in the streete ... in his drunkennesse' had not recently left a church.
+Occasional references to Jewish residents are also found in the records, and in this respect it is again probably significant that the first synagogue in Britain opened just outside the parish boundary at the beginning of the eighteenth century.